 Saving money is within your grasp but sometimes what’s hardest about it is getting started.
 If you develop a simple and realistic plan it can help you to save for your big and small goals.

-Recording your expenses and making a budget is essential if you want to find out where your money is going and where you may be able to put it to better use.
-It also helps to have certain goals in mind to encourage you to save.
+Recording your expenses and making a budget is essential if you want to find out where your money is going and where you may be able to put it to better use, so that you have everything recorded in case you decide to get help from financial advisors.
 Take the following steps and you will be able to reach your saving goals.

 1. Record your expenses